 Length of Program: 116 Credits Completion Award: A.A.A.S.
 Degree Selective Enrollment: Students interested will find detailed information about prerequisites and the application process on the Dental Hygiene website.

 Approximate Quarterly Costs: \$150-\$3000 (in addition to tuition, books and parking)

 Website: www.shoreline.edu/dental

 EPC 308

-PROGRAM PREREQUISITES:
+Dental Hygiene-What is it?